-Fighter Weapons School at Miramar turned fighter pilots into zipper-suited sun gods.
+Fighter Weapons School at Miramar turned good fighter pilots into great fighter pilots.

 On March 3rd 1969 the United States Navy established its Fighter Weapons School at Naval Air Station Miramar outside of San Diego in California.
 You know the school better as TOP GUN.
 The school began producing pilots and crews with much improved air combat maneuvering (ACM) skills, who were then able to pass their knowledge on to their squadron mates.
 TOP GUN also spawned a woefully inaccurate but nonetheless popular 80s movie.
 But how much do you really know about TOP GUN?